poweredgenl/smarthome/README.md

 ### Building

-- Based on ESP32 dev boards im implementing a -per room- tracking system paralell to the NVR/AI setup.
-With https://espresense.com/ as basis.
+- Based on ESP32 dev boards im implementing a -per room- tracking system.
+Also working with trilateralization (app deamon) to do more accurate pinpointing of devices.

-  I already have trakcing enabled downstairs but i want to enable it thru the rest of the house in every room based on BLE/BL signals from our phone and/or         activity trackers.
-Planned are 9 zones (dining, living, hallway, kitchen, storage, office, master bedroom, baby room, attic).
-4 are in construction to test the   setup.
+  Done: Kitchen, Living, Office, Master bedroom
+  ToDo: Hallway, Storage, Dining, Attic

 ### Backlog